 But first, for all the real-estate buffs: here's how the portfolio is split out between real estate and non-real estate investments.

-Real estate remained the largest portion of my portfolio at 75.6%.
-This is a little less than the 83.2% in Q2 of 2020.
-Non-real estate was boosted to 24.4% from 16.8% last time.
-How is that 75.6% of real estate allocation broken up?
-Here's what it looks like (with all of them adding up to 100%):
+Real estate remained the largest portion of my alternatives portfolio at 81.3%.
+This is a little more than the 75.6% in Q2 of 2022.
+Non-real estate is 18.7% and down a little from 24.4% last time.
+How is that 81.3% of real estate allocation broken up?
+Here's what it looks like (with all of the types adding up to 100%):

 Note that I deliberately haven't included my primary personal residence in any of these graphs and calculations.
 Technically, it is a real estate investment.
-And for many people, it's the largest investment they'll ever make (which isn't the case for us).
-On the other hand, my home also provides shelter, an additional value that's difficult to calculate.
+And for many people, it's the largest investment they'll ever make (although this isn't the case for us).
+And my home also provides shelter, an additional value that's difficult to calculate.
 And more importantly, my family treats our home like more than an investment.
 We love it and spend money on it way above and beyond what would be done with a pure investment.
 So that's why I'm not including it here.

-So going back to the graph... here's what changed since last time:
+So going back to the graph... here's what's changed since last time:

-And for those are are curious, here's how my real-estate portfolio currently breaks out, by real estate investment:
+And for those who are curious, here's how my real-estate portfolio currently breaks out, by real estate investment:

 A deep-dive on each one of the above is coming up in the following sections.